scvc-ngo/scvc-doc/IndoorGames.md

 - Serving: can serve the ball by any means.
 - Passing: can pass a tossed ball to the setter.
 The ball may be tossed a few steps away from the player.
 - Hitting: can hit a tossed ball at position 4 to the other side of the court.
+- Setting: can perform basic bump setting or upper hand setting in middle-set rotation.

 ### B Level